lrusso/MobilityLauncher/README.md

 - Create and delete contacts
 - Browse the web with Google engine as an a starting point

-How to use it:
+## How to use it
 - Press up and down to browse the menus
 - Press right to select an option

-How to type a message?
-There are two ways available:
+## How to type a message?
+There are two ways available
 - Press up and down to move through characters and symbols and press right to input the selected character.
 - Use the voice recognition system with up to 10 possible interpretations for you to select (may require Internet).

-How to manage a call:
+## How to manage a call
 - Press up to answer the call
 - Press down to end the call

+## TO UNINSTALL
-TO UNINSTALL: Go to Settings/System Settings/Applications/Mobility Launcher/Uninstall
+- Go to Settings/System Settings/Applications/Mobility Launcher/Uninstall

+## NOTE 1:
-NOTE 1: In Android 5.0 (Lollipop) or higher, you have to set the way you want to answer a call by going to Settings/Accessibility/Answering/ending calls.
+In Android 5.0 (Lollipop) or higher, you have to set the way you want to answer a call by going to Settings/Accessibility/Answering/ending calls.

+## NOTE 2:
-NOTE 2: If you have a device with Android 4.4 (KitKat) or higher, you must set Mobility Launcher as your App for messages.
+If you have a device with Android 4.4 (KitKat) or higher, you must set Mobility Launcher as your App for messages.
 To do so, you must go to Settings/Default applications/Messages and then select Mobility Launcher from the list.
 Also, you will need a TTS software installed in your device in order to this App to work.
 You can install, for example, Google TTS for free at https://play.google.com/store/apps/details?id=com.google.android.tts.